Prelude

 I don’t mean to bash on professors too much.
 All professions have degraded thusly.

-When a student asks for advice, the questions are forwarded to the model, and the model's response comes out of the professor's mouth.
-The professor asks the model for research ideas, and then recites the responses to their students.
-When reviewing papers for a conference, the PDFs are fed straight into ChatGPT Pro 7, and the outputs are massaged into the HotCRP boxes.
+When a student asks for advice, the questions are forwarded to the model, and the model’s response comes out of the professor’s mouth.
+The professor asks the model for research ideas, and then recites its responses to their students.
+When reviewing papers for a conference, the PDFs are fed straight into ChatGPT Pro7, and its outputs are massaged into the HotCRP boxes.

 It’s research-grade intelligence after all